clan-lol/clan-core/docs/admins/02-machines.md

-# 01 Managing NixOS Machines with Clan
+# 02 Machines with Clan

 Integrating a new machine into your Clan environment is a very easy yet flexible process, allowing for a straight forward management of multiple NixOS configurations.